CameronNorrie/CameronNorrie/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I'm a software developer at SCA Consulting \
+💻 &nbsp;I'm a software developer at SCA Consulting \
-💻 &nbsp;I'm currently performing research in the field of multimodal detection of human behavioral patterns at VNIT, Nagpur.\
 🎓&nbsp;I graduated form the University of Guelph, (Honours B.Comp, Computer Science, Class of 2023).\
 ✍️ &nbsp;In my free time, I play hockey, tennis, soccer and video games.\